CosmosContracts/council/departments/development/events/Meeting/20240423-Meeting-Internal-Minutes.md

       - RFP integration into Website

 1. Review responses to Dev Department Contact Form

 - No new messages

 1. Darkside Podcast Response

 - Email sent yesterday to Scott

-1. Juno.tools
+2. Juno.tools

 - @rayraspberry Juno Tools RFP
 - @Dat-Andre work on Asset Management
 - @rayraspberry - Multiple Juno domains and web services shouldn't be running their own hosting services for each

-1. New Metric Public Presentation
+3. New Metric Meeting Review

+- @Dat-Andre would be good to understand the project and make other people aware of the project existance

 -

 1. Juno.Tools
    - **ACTION**
      - [ ] Create RFP to Maintain Juno.Tools

 1. Juno Havling Website

 - @kopeboy has the source code for this
 - @Dat-Andre insert the calculation for the halving in the Documentation Repo

 1. New Metric Meeting Review

 - @Dat-Andre would be good to understand the project and make other people aware of the project existance

 1. Support RFP

 - Private Meeting to Commense after this meeting
 - Public Meeting Posted

 1. Contact Approved Submissions for Blockchain Engineer RFP

 - @rayraspberry to put up template for review on Council Github
 - @kopeboy will send out messages to individual parties

 1. Github Dev Department Structure Organization
    - Will resolve in the Github Issue
     - Public/Stage to Public
     - Remove OTHER Categories

 1. Council Meeting Budget Meeting - April 24th, 2024 2:00 PM UTC

 - @rayraspberry previously discussed in this meeting
 - Council Meeting Planning for tomorrow

 1. Council Meeting Planning for Thursday May 2nd, 2024 [name=Ray Raspberry]